 Justice delayed, justice denied

-Twelve years after Co’s brutal death, his case remains unsolved, with his family and friends still crying for justice.
+More than a decade after Co’s brutal death, his case remains unsolved, with his family and friends still crying for justice.
 Despite calls to raise the charges to murder, his killers have only been charged with reckless imprudence resulting in multiple homicide.
 Court hearings continue to this day, with no proper resolution in sight.

 Co pursued his career without the intention of making a fortune.
 Instead, he wanted to be of service to his people and his country.
 He used his position as the country’s top plant taxonomist to document, save, and protect Philippine forests and biodiversity.
 His unexpected demise at the age of 56 after a professionally distinguished, though not financially rewarding, career left his immediate family (his wife Glenda and daughter Linnaea Marie) in a difficult position.